Hugomguima/feup-sope/README.md

 # Extra Stuff

-- Like du, our simpledu accept more than 1 path.
+- Like du, our simpledu accepts more than 1 path.
 So commands like `./simpledu -l path1 path2` are valid!